 We ask that you play all seasons (fall, spring, and summer) for youth.
-High school is summer only.
+High school is summer and fall only.
 We highly recommend you attend all fall tournaments but understand there may be conflicts with fall sports.

 - Who is coaching my team?

 The Roughriders are comprised of an amazing staff with backgrounds from all levels.
 Each team will consist of a full time staff (minimum two) as well as being supplemented with positional coaches, former Roughrider greats, and current college players.
 View 2017 staff here, 2018 coming soon!